The arithmetic of critical values I: equicritical quartic polynomials: The case of quartics: modularity

 \subsection{The Hurwitz space of quartics as a modular curve}

 From now on, $K$ will denote a number field.
 We consider the case $d=4$: compactifying our reduced Hurwitz space, we get a rational modular curve to which we refer simply as the Hurwitz space of quartics, since the information about those that are non-Morse is carried by the fiber above the cusp.
-We adopt the notation $j_{CV}$ for our coordinate on the level $1$ modular curve.
+We adopt the notation $j_{\mathrm{CV}}$ for our coordinate on the level $1$ modular curve, corresponding to the critical $j$-invariant of the (classes of) covers above it.

-Let us focus on the geometry of our modular curve $\H_4=X(\Gamma)$.
-Recall the formula for the genus of quotients of the upper half plane by modular subgroups \citep[p.66 and 68]{ds}:
+Let us focus on the geometry of our modular curve $\H_4=:\Gamma\backslash\h$.
+Recall the formula for the genus of quotients of the upper half plane by modular subgroups \cite[p.66 and 68]{ds}:

 where the $\epsilon_i$'s count points of period $2$ and $3$, and cusps, respectively.
 Since $[\PSL_2(\Z):\Gamma]=\deg\beta_4=4$, the index term gives a contribution of $\frac{1}{3}$.
 As the genus is nonnegative, $\epsilon_{\infty}\ge1$, and $3$ is coprime with $4$, surely $\epsilon_3=1$.
 Then necessarily $g(\H_4)=0$.
 Notice how \textit{a priori} we have the two possibilities $(2,1)$ and $(0,2)$ for $(\epsilon_2,\epsilon_{\infty})$.